puredrinkology/website/content/recipes/thai-coffee/index.md

   Whip the cream until stiff peaks form, then carefully layer it on top of the coffee.
 Serve immediately to maintain the cream''s texture. '
 base_spirit: null
-category: cafe
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'Thai Coffee, though not a traditional cocktail, draws inspiration from the **Coffee Cocktail** family.
 It''s a modern twist on Southeast Asian coffee culture, blending strong coffee with spices like coriander and cardamom, often found in Thai cuisine.
 The addition of whipped cream offers a touch of indulgence. '
-family: ''
+family: 'coffee'
 flavor_description: 'The Thai Coffee bursts with warm, aromatic notes.
 The coffee''s richness is amplified by the subtle spice of coriander and cardamom, creating a complex and inviting aroma.
 The sugar balances the bitterness, while the whipped cream adds a luxurious texture and a touch of sweetness.
 The refreshing chill of the ice rounds out the experience, leaving a lingering spice and coffee finish. '
-fullname: The Thai Coffee Cafe
+fullname: Thai Coffee
 glass: Highball glass
 has_alcohol: false
 ingredients: